 Please do the right thing and take a stand against this bill.

 Don’t forget that politicians represent their constituents, not the other way around.
 Just by writing a brief letter or placing a quick phone call, you can make a difference.
 It only takes a few minutes.
 You can contact State Sen. Farnese by filling out the message form on his website, or find your legislator just by typing in your zip code.

-If you’re worried that your elderly loved one may be a victim of abuse, I urge you to call me at (800) 481-5206, any time of day or evening, to talk about your concerns in a free and confidential legal consultation.
+If you’re worried that your elderly loved one may be a victim of abuse, I urge you to call me, a nursing home abuse lawyer in Philadelphia, PA, at (888) 789-3161, any time of day or evening, to talk about your concerns in a free and confidential legal consultation.
 I work with clients throughout Pennsylvania and New Jersey, and am prepared to handle a wide variety of claims, including common issues like nursing home falls, bed sores, and medication errors.